Jonathan-Sandifer/All-Star-Events/docs/journals/Colton.md

 Today I spent most of my time working on the main page and the footer.
 We now have a photo in the background of our main page and a footer on every page.
 Wondering how things are going to break when we bring in bootstrap...

 Ready for the weekend after a long short week.

+## 6/7/22

+Today I fixed the homepage to make it sit higher on the page, I also built an EventsParks page.
+I only have dummy data hard coded in for now but I spent time learning about pulling data from APIs.
+I want to have it so when we enter a city in the search bar on the mainpage and search it, we are redirected to the EventsParks page with data for the corresponding city from the search.

+I want to get the search bar to redirect me to the EventsParks page then I will work on pulling in the API data.